Hotels near Mcdowell Mountain Ranch Park and Aquatic Center

 Which hotels near Mcdowell Mountain Ranch Park and Aquatic Center have suites or extra space?

-Which hotels near Mcdowell Mountain Ranch Park and Aquatic Center have an in-room kitchen or kitchenette?
+Which hotels near Mcdowell Mountain Ranch Park and Aquatic Center have a full in-room kitchen?

 Which hotels near Mcdowell Mountain Ranch Park and Aquatic Center have connecting rooms?